-Step 2: Gather all records to estimate your expenses for your personal budget
+Step 2: Gather records to plan your budget

 Pull out your credit card statements for the past year.
 Categorise your spending into different buckets that make sense to you, such as groceries, phone and utility bills, shopping, holidays, and so on.

 Pull out your bank transaction records.
 Similarly, categorise any withdrawals into buckets, such as your income tax, allowance for your parents, domestic helper salary or any other miscellaneous spends.
 Net off any deposits from friends for any related spend made on credit cards.
 This is especially important if you fight to pay the bills to get cash rebates or miles (as is always the case with our team lunches at Endowus).

 Remember to subscribe to the 80:20 rule (where 80% of the outcome results from 20% of the inputs) when it comes to coming up with this estimate.
 After going through a few monthly credit card statements, you should be able to have a fairly good estimate of your expenses.

 Step 3: Breakdown budget into "necessities" & "treats"

 As you go through your credit card bills and expenditure, you will have a grasp of when you might have been more frivolous or careful with your spending.
 Try to recall those times where you spent more than you should on online shopping or bought a round of drinks for your friends.

 Break your food and travel expenses down further into "necessities" and "treats".
 This can be very highly subjective: a weekly dose of bubble tea can be a necessity to some and a treat to others.
 Always remember: we can be responsible with our finances without being too harsh on ourselves.
 It's about balancing #adulting and self-care.
 After all, millennials have a tendency to overspend and indulge, and you can definitely err on the side of caution when managing your spends.